'Passcode Requirement' Pops on iPhone and How to Fix It

 Part 2: How to fix “Passcode Requirement” appearing on iPhone

 As strange as the Passcode requirement iPhone pop-up sounds, the ways to fix it are also very unusual.

 Firstly, change your iPhone Passcode.
 There are two ways of doing it.
 You can either go to “Setting”, then “Touch ID & Passcode” and change your Passcode from a simple, common one to a 6-digit Passcode, or follow the steps given below:

 When the pop-up appears, tap on “Continue” to see a new message as shown in the screenshot below.
 Punch in your current Passcode and tap on “Continue” again.

 Now another pop-up appears asking you give a new Passcode.
 After doing so, tap on “Continue”.

-Your new Passcode is now set. if you wish to change it to better combination or a stronger Passcode with letters, then go to settings and customize your Passcode.
+Your new Passcode is now set. if you wish to change it to a better combination or a stronger Passcode with letters, then go to settings and customize your Passcode.